Microfluidics in cancer diagnosis

 While there are more and more tools for identifying cancer cells in the blood, many of them are still prohibitively expensive and out of reach for many hospitals or research institutes.
 While some people could be eligible for free cancer diagnosis with the state healthcare system, if they opt for a private service, the cost could be significantly high for their incomes.
 For example, a business charges £1,400 for counselling and BRCA1 and BRCA 2 gene testing.

 In 2019, a group of researchers from the University of Illinois (Chicago) and Queensland University of Technology (Australia) developed a microfluidic tool that can separate specific cancer cells from patient blood samples.
 The developed application uses the principles of shear-induced diffusion and inertial migration to separate cancer cells from blood as it travels through plastic microchannels.
-In order to enable liquid biopsy, where cancer might be identified by a straightforward blood draw, the capacity to properly separate cancer cells is a critical first step.
-As part of cancer diagnostics, this would do away with the inconvenience and expense of tissue samples using needles or surgical procedures.
-Additionally, liquid biopsy may be helpful in monitoring the effectiveness of treatment over time and in the detection of cancer in organs that are challenging to access with conventional biopsy methods, such as the brain and lungs.
-With this research, doctors can now distinguish cancer cells from whole blood or blood that has been very slightly diluted using a novel microfluidics device that is quick to use and inexpensive without any dilution or specimen preparation.
-The microfluidic device proved successful in recovering 93% of the cancer cells after “spiking” healthy blood with non-small cell lung cancer cells, and in separating cancer cells from 6 out of 8 samples when used on real non-small cell lung cancer patient samples.
+Liquid biopsy, which allows cancer detection via a simple blood draw, relies on effectively separating cancer cells.
+This approach eliminates the need for invasive tissue samples, reducing both cost and discomfort.
+It also aids in monitoring treatment effectiveness and detecting cancer in hard-to-reach organs, such as the brain and lungs.
+A novel, cost-effective microfluidic device enables rapid separation of cancer cells from whole or minimally diluted blood without preparation.
+The device successfully recovered 93% of cancer cells after “spiking” healthy blood with non-small cell lung cancer cells and separated cancer cells from 6 out of 8 real patient samples.

 Or according to the University of Technology Sydney (UTS) School of Biomedical Engineering, the Static Droplet Microfluidic device has the ability to quickly find circulating tumour cells parted away from a primary tumour and integrated the bloodstream, based on its unique metabolic signature of cancer to differentiate tumour cells from other normal ones.
 As one millilitre of blood contains billions of blood cells, making it incredibly challenging to identify a single cancer cell, however, with the 38,400 chambers in this game-changing detection technique, doctors can isolate and categorise the quantity of metabolically active cancer cells.